 Friends, here’s the honest truth.
 I’m a HORRIBLE host.
 Really, the worst.

 This holiday house tour post is sponsored by Lynch Creek Farms.
 As per usual…all opinions, cheesy jokes, and song references are 100% mine all mine.
 Affiliate links are included (that means that if you purchase something from a vendor linked in this post, I will receive a small commission, but it won’t cost you even one cent more!).
-Thank you for helping to keep our little DIY blog up and running.
 For more info (or if you have insomnia), please read our full disclosure policy HERE.*

 So many of my amazing blogging friends make this whole Christmas house tour scene look straight up easy.
 Like they went to bed one night and then just rolled out of bed the next morning straight into a glorious winter wonderland.